 In a previous article, we explored what parental burnout is, why it develops, and why it is not a personal failure.
 But how can parents find some relief?
 Parental burnout is not a fixed state.
 It is the result of a prolonged mismatch between demands and available resources.
 Shifting that balance can help reduce exhaustion,…

 Why the “perfect other” is never a person, and never love.
 Back in 2014 I wrote a piece entitled Porn addiction: the crack cocaine of sex addiction.
-I stand by what I wrote.
-Pornography, particularly in its modern forms, can hijack arousal, hollow out desire, and train the mind towards stimulation without relationship.
-But we…
+And whilst I stand by what I wrote, the landscape has since changed considerably.
+Pornography, particularly in its modern forms, can hijack arousal, hollow out desire, and train…

 Parenting is demanding.
 Most parents expect to feel tired, stretched, and occasionally overwhelmed.
 What many do not expect is a level of exhaustion that feels constant, emotionally draining, and hard to recover from, even with rest or time away.
 This experience is recognised in psychological research as parental burnout.
 It can feel like a character…